rust-lang/book/2018-edition/src/ch10-03-lifetime-syntax.md

 languages, arguably making lifetimes Rust’s most distinctive feature.
 Although we won’t cover lifetimes in their entirety in this chapter, we’ll discuss common ways you might encounter lifetime syntax so you can become familiar with the concepts.
-See the “Advanced Lifetimes” section in Chapter 19 for more detailed information.
+See the [“Advanced Lifetimes”] [advanced-lifetimes] section in Chapter 19 for more detailed information.

 ### Preventing Dangling References with Lifetimes